 This blood test tells doctors the number and size of the RBCs.
 It also shows if other blood cells like white blood cells and platelets are normal.

-This blood tests shows if iron deficiency is the cause of anemia.
+This blood test shows if iron deficiency is the cause of anemia.

 This blood test analyzes iron stores.